Take Flight Fellowship applications for programs to be conducted in Belize, Costa Rica and Panama in 2017 are now closed.

-Comments from 2016 Don & Roxanne Weber Take Flight Fellows:
+Comments from a few of the 2016 Don & Roxanne Weber Take Flight Fellows:

 Ashley Daniels - Ft.
 Walton Beach HS, FL